GuildCrafts/web-development-js/README.md

 This repo is the home to our goal library.
 Goals are stored as files in the [_goals/](./_goals) directory.

 You can create new goals!
 Before you do so, please review the instructions in [CONTRIBUTING.md](CONTRIBUTING.md), especially the [Authoring Goals](CONTRIBUTING.md#authoring-goals) section.
-Use the [contract template][goal-template] to author your new contract.
+Use the [goal template][goal-template] to author your new goal.

 If you don't have time to author a new goal, but you still think it should be a part of the goal library, please **make a goal suggestion** by submitting a [new issue][repo-issues].
 Read the [Suggesting Goals](CONTRIBUTING.md#suggesting-goals) section of the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more.

 ### Playlists

 Playlists are possible paths to becoming a full-stack JavaScript web developer.
-They are collections of learning contracts organized by other learners to provide meaningful courses of learning.
+They are collections of goals organized by other learners to provide meaningful courses of learning.

 All playlists are stored in the [playlists](./playlists) directory.